andrewrgoss/andrewrgoss.com/content/resources.md

 Programming and computer science are becoming more popular than ever.
 As a result, there are an increasingly huge number of resources and tutorials being produced for beginners who want to learn to code, ranging from books to online tutorials to interactive websites to massive open online courses (MOOCS).
 This can be overwhelming for beginners – there are almost too many resources available, and it’s difficult to figure out where to start.
 This page offers a curated list of resources for both new developers and developers looking to advance their skills and learn a new language/framework.<br>
 <a href="http://ashleymcnamara.github.io/learn_to_code" target="_blank">ashleymcnamara.github.io/learn_to_code</a>

+#### LeetCode
+Level up your coding skills and quickly land a job.
+This is a good place to expand your knowledge and get prepared for your next interview.<br>
+<a href="https://leetcode.com" target="_blank">leetcode.com</a>

 #### Mastering SQL Queries
 Practice easy, medium, and hard SQL interview questions.<br>
 <a href="https://medium.com/analytics-vidhya/mastering-sql-queries-166e278d9582" target="_blank">analytics-vidhya/mastering-sql-queries</a>